Browse or Search Our Web Exhibits

 • League Park: Cleveland's Original Ballpark

-Built in the 1890s, League Park was the site of several important moments in baseball history, including the major league debut of Cleveland Indians pitcher Bob Feller, the first and only unassisted triple play in a World Series game, and the first grand slam in World Series history.
-Many famous baseball players appeared at the park and played in games there, including Babe Ruth, Ty Cobb, Satchel Paige, and Lou Gehrig.
+Built in the 1890s, League Park was the site of several important moments in baseball history and saw the likes of many baseball greats, including Babe Ruth, Ty Cobb, Satchel Paige, and Lou Gehrig.
+See photos and more.
+Also included here:

 • The Lewis Turco Collection

-On April 14, 1962 poet and English instructor Lewis Turco announced the founding of the Poetry Center at Fenn College.
-As the director of the center, over the next two years Turco would propel the program forward to achieve great success and a lasting legacy in the Cleveland community.
-Using digital content from the Lewis Turco Collection as well as other documentation, this website provides a valuable resource for scholars and poets alike interested in tracing the roots of Cleveland's poetry scene.
+Using digital content from Lewis Turco's donated letters and materials as well as other documentation, this website provides a valuable resource for scholars and poets alike interested in tracing the roots of Cleveland's poetry scene.

 • Messing About in Boats: The Amazing Adventure of Robert Manry